 Once the fault current is known, the clearance time for a normal protection operation (as defined in ENA TS 41-24), at this level of current should be determined and the applicable safety voltage limits obtained from ENA TS 41-24, Tables 1 and 2.
 This basis of a normal protection operation is used for the personnel protection assessment.
-Design measures should be included within installations to afford a higher level of protection to personnel in the event of a main protection failure.
+Design measures should be included within installations to adequately size the earth electrode and conductor in the event of a main protection failure.